MadhavMenon10/GPU-Visualiser/README.md

 # GPU-Visualiser
-A tool to help visualise GPU architectures.
+A tool to visualise GPU architectures.

 ## Supported GPUs
 ### Nvidia